Settings

 Passing non-callable objects is not supported.

-In a spider, the settings are available through self.settings
+In a spider, settings are available through self.settings

 :